 What can I expect during my screening appointment?

 Patients should come early to fill out paperwork.
 The screening itself takes just a few seconds.
 You will be asked to briefly hold your breath to capture the most accurate images.
 Within 24 hours, you will be contacted with the results.

 What happens after my lung cancer screening?

-If the screen results are negative, the patient is recommended to be screened again each year for the next two years and to quit smoking.
-A positive screening means that additional follow-up or further testing is needed to determine if the patient has lung cancer or another problem.
+If the screen results are negative, we will recommend that you be screened again each year for the next two years and to quit smoking.
+A positive screening means that you will need additional follow-up or further testing to determine if you have lung cancer or another problem.
 A specialist will meet with you to discuss the next steps.

 Where are lung cancer screenings offered?